HomeBlog

 This is why the query "salt and fuessel performance marketing b2b results" matters.
 It signals a buyer who understands paid media but wants to know whether campaign output is becoming pipeline.
 Salt & Fuessel's public positioning is clear: the agency offers digital marketing across SEO, SEM, paid social, AEO/GEO and website design, with an emphasis on ROI and measurable growth.

-The distinction is architectural, performance marketing is budget-correlated while signal-led growth is intent-correlated.
-McKinsey's 2024 B2B Pulse found that B2B customers now use an average of 10 interaction channels in the buying journey, which makes single-channel or campaign-only attribution insufficient as a complete pipeline story.
+The distinction is architectural: performance marketing is budget-correlated while signal-led growth is intent-correlated.
+B2B buyers now move across many interaction channels during a single buying journey, which makes campaign-only attribution insufficient as a complete pipeline story.

 Performance marketing is the stronger architecture for immediate, spend-correlated results; signal-led growth is built for compounding, intent-connected pipeline.